ooples/pine_script_docs/source/concepts/Fills.rst

 Linefills cannot be moved directly; their coordinates follow those of the lines they are tied to.
 If both lines extend in the same direction, the linefill will also extend.

-Note that:

-- The direction of the line extension in Pine Script™ is based on the X values of both line's coordinates, where ``left`` is the side of the lower ``X`` coordinate and (or the first one, if both ``X`` coordinates are equal).
+Note that the direction of the line extension in Pine Script™ is based on the X values of both line's coordinates, where ``left`` is the side of the lower ``X`` coordinate and (or the first one, if both ``X`` coordinates are equal).
 If a line is extended left via the ``extend.left`` constant, but its ``X1`` coordinate is higher than its ``X2`` coordinate, the line will be visually extended right on the chart.